What Is a Global Capability Center (GCC)? The Complete 2026 Guide

 Visual representation of three business models: GCC, Shared Services, and BOT, each illustrated with relevant imagery.

-These three terms are often used interchangeably.
-They are not the same.
+These three terms are used interchangeably.
+They are not the same thing.

 Key Functions That GCCs in India Deliver in 2026

 GCCs in India are no longer back-office operations.
-The talent base has shifted, and so has the type of work companies are moving to India.
+The talent base has shifted, and so has the type of work companies are sending to India.

 Which Indian City Is Best for Your GCC Setup

-City selection is one of the two decisions (the other being the operating model) that most determines your GCC’s performance.
-Each major GCC city in India has a distinct talent profile and cost structure.
+City selection is one of two decisions (the other being operating model) that most determine GCC performance.
+Each major city in India has a distinct talent profile and cost structure.

-HyderabadAI, Machine Learning, BiotechLower real estate and talent costs than BengaluruMajor GCC presence of Microsoft and Amazon Web Services
+HyderabadAI, Machine Learning, BiotechLower real estate costs; major GCC presence of Microsoft and AWS

-Most GCCX clients choose their city based on three factors: where the functional talent concentration is highest, where their Indian leadership network is strongest, and where the real estate-to-talent cost ratio makes sense for their budget.
+Most GCCX clients choose their city based on three factors: where the functional talent concentration is highest, where their Indian leadership network is strongest, and where the real estate-to-talent cost ratio fits their budget.
+The GCCX talent platform helps clients benchmark these variables before committing to a location.

 How to Set Up a GCC in India: The GCCX Six-Step Process